 GoodGym is for everyone (18+) and is free to participate in.
 Most members opt to donate £9.95/month to help reach more people, but it is optional.
 Get involved over on the GoodGym website

-parkrun is a global running phenomena that started life 17 years ago in Bushy Park, London.
+parkrun is a global running phenomena that started life 17 -years-ago in Bushy Park, London.
 Everyone is welcome to walk, jog, run or volunteer at the free 5k timed event every Saturday from 9am.
-Millions of walk-runners and thousands of volunteers congregate in parks spanning 23 countries in 727 locations and counting. parkrun spans cultures and countries across continents.
+Thousands of walk-runners and volunteers congregate in parks spanning 23 countries in 727 locations and counting. parkrun spans cultures and countries across continents.

 In Leeds these three parkrun’s should be at the top of your list…

 Woodhouse Moor parkrun was the fourth parkrun event in the world and the first event outside of London.
 On the route there’s minimal gradient change and the most eye-catching sights on your way round are the statues and busts of kings and queens.
 Yet, when it comes touring parkruns in Leeds this ones a classic and a right of passage for every parkrunner.

 Roundhay parkrun is your destination parkrun in Leeds.
 Roundhay Park is one of the largest urban parks in the world and the visitor numbers (1 million a year) speak volumes.
 Running around the park early on a Saturday morning is a delight.
 At any one point you could be gliding past the Mansion, cricket club, lake or café.

 It’s a fairly challenging parkrun – particularly the long drag back up the hill to the finish line – but it’s worth the slog when you’re set up for a morning and afternoon of activities afterwards.